someth2say/taijitu/README.md

 Be aware that database identifying name should be unique.

 ## Comparison definitions
-Properties defining a comparison are prefixed (obviously) by the root `comparison`.
+Properties defining a runtime are prefixed (obviously) by the root `runtime`.

-Each comparison should define the following entries:
+Each runtime should define the following entries:

-- `comparison.test_name.disabled=false`: If `true`, just skips the comparison when running.
+- `runtime.test_name.disabled=false`: If `true`, just skips the runtime when running.

-- `comparison.test_name.fields = field1, field2...` : Defines the list of columns that are related to the comparison somehow.
+- `runtime.test_name.fields = field1, field2...` : Defines the list of columns that are related to the runtime somehow.
 This field have many purposes, like creating the header for reports, or expanding `*` in SQL queries.

-- `comparison.test_name.fields.compare = field1, field2`: Defines wich fields should be compared looking for differences in contents.
+- `runtime.test_name.fields.compare = field1, field2`: Defines wich fields should be compared looking for differences in contents.

-- `comparison.test_name.fields.key = field1, field2`: List of fields that should be used as keys.
+- `runtime.test_name.fields.key = field1, field2`: List of fields that should be used as keys.
 Keys are used for matching entries from both queries: entries will be considered the same if all fields in `key` property match.
 _Note: Currently there are no `fields.source.key` nor `fields.target.key` entries defined.
 This means both queries (source and target) should have the same key field names.
 This may change in future releases._

-- `comparison.test_name.source.query = select * from test` and `comparison.test.test1.target.query = select * from test`: Sets the queries to be used to obtain `source` and `target` data.
+- `runtime.test_name.source.query = select * from test` and `runtime.test.test1.target.query = select * from test`: Sets the queries to be used to obtain `source` and `target` data.
 _Warning: All fields in `fields` property should be provided by those queries!
 Else there may be dragons._
 _Note: Setting `setup.queryOptimization` property to `true`  will allow the application to replace the `*` in "select * from" by the lists of fields in `fields` property.
 Some DBMS perform much better if `*` is not used. _

-- `comparison.test_name.source.database = test` and `comparison.test_name.target.database = test`: Sets the database used for `source` and `target`.
+- `runtime.test_name.source.database = test` and `runtime.test_name.target.database = test`: Sets the database used for `source` and `target`.
 Should refer to database identifiers as defined in `database` section.

 ## Behaviour configuration